1 Introduction to spatial data

 … or what are statistics?

-• statistic: a descriptive measure summarising some data
+• statistic: singular; a descriptive measure summarising some data

-• Statistics: a scientific disciplin aiming at modelling data, using probability theory
+• Statistics: singular; a scientific discipline aiming at modelling data, using probability theory

 • where does randomness come from?
 Design-based vs. model-based